skip to content

 • Recruiting applicants with disabilities

-• Performing evaluations to determine if applicants meet AbilityOne eligibility
+• Performing initial and annual evaluations to determine AbilityOne eligibility for applicants and team members

 • Collaborating with hiring managers to identify and recommend appropriate workplace accommodations and supports for GCE team members